Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-1.0.0/workflow-client-server-secure.md

     {
         settings.WithSecureParameters(
             hostname: null,
-            sslHandshakeTimeoutMin: 500,    // Duration in ms
-            sslHandshakeTimeoutMax: 2000,   // Duration in ms
-            pem: ref SecureParameters.myGameClientCA,  // Use the content of myGameClientCA.pem
+            pem: ref SecureParameters.MyGameClientCA,  // Use the content of myGameClientCA.pem
         );
 ```
 Finally, call the `create` method of the network driver but this time, integrate the `NetworkSettings` object.